Nassau Inn: History

-Colonial
+18th century

-The inn's first building, constructed in 1756 using brick imported from Holland, was built as the home of Judge Thomas Leonard, an eminent local citizen who had helped woo The College of New Jersey (now Princeton University) to relocate to Princeton.
-On his death in 1769, the house was turned into a hotel by Christopher Beekman, who gave it the name College Inn.
-The Inn quickly became the center of town life, and with its location on the King's Highway, at the midpoint between New York City and Philadelphia, played host to many of the notable figures of colonial America, including Paul Revere, Robert Morris, and Thomas Paine.
+The inn's first building was built in 1756 as the home of Judge Thomas Leonard, a local citizen who had helped convince The College of New Jersey to relocate to Princeton.
+After Leonard's death in 1769, the house was turned into a hotel by Christopher Beekman, who gave it the name College Inn.
+The Inn quickly became the center of town life, and with its location at the midpoint between New York City and Philadelphia on the King's Highway, played host to many of the notable figures of colonial America, including Paul Revere, Robert Morris, and Thomas Paine.

-The Inn experienced the vicissitudes of the American Revolution, with the British occupation of Princeton in 1776 followed by George Washington's victory at the Battle of Princeton.
+The Inn survived the American Revolution, with the British occupation of Princeton in 1776 followed by George Washington's victory at the Battle of Princeton.
 In 1783, the Continental Congress met in Nassau Hall, with many Founding Fathers staying in the Inn.
 Hageman's 1879 history of Princeton relates that Mayor Morford of Princeton insisted that the assembly had met in the Inn, with its ballroom serving as the Court of Chancery.